hetznercloud/hcloud-cloud-controller-manager/README.md

-# Kubernetes Cloud Controller Manager for Hetzner Cloud
+# Kubernetes Cloud Controller Manager for Hetzner Cloud & Hetzner Dedicated

 [![GitHub Actions status](https://github.com/syself/hetzner-cloud-controller-manager/workflows/Run%20tests/badge.svg)](https://github.com/syself/hetzner-cloud-controller-manager/actions)

-The Hetzner Cloud controller manager integrates your Kubernetes cluster with the Hetzner Cloud API.
+The Hetzner Cloud controller manager seamlessly integrates your Kubernetes cluster with both the Hetzner Cloud API and the Robot API.

+> This specific fork of the CCM has been enhanced to support Hetzner Dedicated servers and is actively maintained by [Syself](https://syself.com).
+Its primary purpose is to facilitate the operation of the [Cluster API Provider Integration Hetzner](https://github.com/syself/cluster-api-provider-hetzner).
+> If you have inquiries or are contemplating deploying production-grade Kubernetes clusters on Hetzner, we welcome you to reach out to us at [info@syself.com](mailto:info@syself.com?subject=cluster-api-provider-hetzner).

 ## Features